-- Some treaty bodies formulate statements on international developments and issues that bear upon the implementation of their treaties.
-CESCR has adopted statements in the context of a number of world conferences, as well as statements on globalization, trade, intellectual property and the world food crisis.
+127. Some treaty bodies formulate statements on international developments and issues that have a bearing upon the implementation of their treaties.
+CESCR has adopted statements in the context of a number of world conferences, together with statements on globalization, trade, intellectual property and the world food crisis.
 CERD has adopted statements directed to world conferences.
-More recently, it adopted a statement on racial discrimination and measures to combat terrorism (2002) and a "declaration on the prevention of genocide" (2005).
-Statements by CEDAW have covered issues such as reservations, gender and racial discrimination, solidarity with Afghan women, gender and sustainable development, discrimination against older women, the situation of women in Iraq, the tsunami disaster that occurred in South-East Asia on 26 December 2004, the commemoration of the sixtieth anniversary of the Universal Declaration of Human Rights, military engagement in Gaza, and the consequences of the international financial crisis on the human rights of women and girls.
+In 2002, it adopted a statement on racial discrimination and measures to combat terrorism and, in 2005, a "declaration on the prevention of genocide".
+More recently, at its seventy-sixth session held in 2010, CERD adopted a statement on ethnic violence and massacres in Nigeria.
+Statements by CEDAW have covered issues such as reservations, gender and racial discrimination, solidarity with Afghan women, gender and sustainable development, discrimination against older women, the situation of women in Iraq, the tsunami disaster that occurred in South-East Asia on 26 December 2004, the commemoration of the sixtieth anniversary of the Universal Declaration of Human Rights, military engagement in Gaza, the consequences of the international financial crisis on the human rights of women and girls, and gender and climate change.
+In 2010, statements were adopted by the Committee on the situation of women in Haiti following the earthquake in January 2010, the inclusion of Afghan women in the process of peacebuilding, security and reconstruction in Afghanistan and on the Committee's relationship with parliamentarians and non-governmental organizations.
 CEDAW has also issued statements in conjunction with the Convention's twenty-fifth anniversary, and with regard to the review and appraisal processes of the Beijing Platform for Action.
+CRC has issued statements in the past related to situations of concern, such as the Beslan school hostage crisis (2004), the military engagement in Gaza (2009) or the earthquake in Haiti (2010).
+The Committee has decided to develop criteria for issuing statements as many situations of concern have not been addressed in the same way.

-Several committees have issued statements jointly with other United Nations bodies: CESCR has issued a joint statement with the special rapporteurs with regard to the Millennium Development Goals, and CAT issues an annual joint statement with the Special Rapporteur on torture, the SPT, the Board of Trustees of the United Nations Voluntary Fund for Victims of Torture and the High Commissioner for Human Rights on the occasion of the United Nations International Day in Support of Victims of Torture.
-HRC has not adopted the practice of issuing formal statements.
+128. Several committees have issued statements jointly with other United Nations bodies.
+CESCR has issued a joint statement with the special rapporteurs with regard to the Millennium Development Goals, and CAT issues an annual joint statement with the Special Rapporteur on torture, the SPT, the Board of Trustees of the United Nations Voluntary Fund for Victims of Torture and the High Commissioner for Human Rights on the occasion of the United Nations International Day in Support of Victims of Torture.
+The Human Rights Committee has not adopted the practice of issuing formal statements.
 The Chairperson of CMW issued a joint statement with the Special Rapporteur on the Human Rights of Migrants on the occasion of International Migrants' Day on December 2008.
-At its fourth session, CMW adopted a 'written contribution' to the High-Level Dialogue of the General Assembly on International Migration and Development. - 123.
-CRC and CEDAW also adopt "decisions," which can concern either its methods of work or substantive issues.
-Since 1991, the CRC has adopted over 40 such decisions/recommendations (see CRC/C/19/Rev.10).
-Recent decisions by the Committee have included the exceptional combination of reports, content and size of reports and the proposal for the committee to sit in two chambers.
+At its fourth session, CMW adopted a "written contribution" to the High-Level Dialogue of the General Assembly on International Migration and Development.

+129. CRC and CEDAW also adopt "decisions," which can concern either its methods of work or substantive issues.
+Since 1991, the CRC has adopted over 40 such decisions/recommendations (see CRC/C/19/Rev.10) and, since 1983, CEDAW has adopted over 100 decisions.
+Recent decisions by the Committee on the Rights of the Child have included decisions on the exceptional submission of combined reports, content and size of reports and the proposal for the Committee to sit in two chambers.
 Other decisions, such as those concerning children in armed conflict, administration of juvenile justice and children without parental care have been made in the context of the Committee's days of general discussion.
-CEDAW's decisions generally concern working methods.
+CEDAW's decisions generally concern working methods and substantive issues.
 Decisions are generally included in the annual reports.

-V. OTHER MATTERS
+V. Other matters